aicenter/FUP/exams/minesweeper/index.md

 ## Racket

-Your file should have the extension `.rkt`.
+Your file should be called `minesweeper.rkt`.
 You may assume the input is rectangular and non-empty.
 The functions `string->list` and `string-split` might be useful to parse the output of the function `port-lines` which reads from stdin.
 You can use the following skeleton.
 ```scheme